 Unlike competition models or regular carving skis, freeski models come in a huge variety of shapes and widths.
 They can be enjoyed on any slope, not just the groomed runs at ski resorts, but also in the backcountry, and they can be used in a variety of ways, not just for gliding but also for flying and scrubbing.
 With that in mind, let's start by looking at the basics of what a freeski model is and learn the basics of choosing a ski

-*Basic information about ski structure and materials was provided by rider and ski developer Masayuki Akiba of Vector Glide.
+*Basic knowledge about ski structure and materials was supervised by Masayuki Akiba of Vector Glide, a ski rider and ski developer.

 *Ski specifications: D (dimension = sidecut), L (length), R (turning radius)